estuary/flow/site/docs/reference/Connectors/materialization-connectors/Google-sheets.md

 | **`/spreadsheetId`** | Spreadsheet ID | ID of the spreadsheet to materialize, which is shared with the service account. | string | Required |

 #### Bindings

+Configure a separate binding for each collection you want to materialize to a sheet.
+Note that the connector will add an addition column to the beginning of each sheet;
+this is to track the internal state of the data.

 | Property | Title | Description | Type | Required/Default |
 |---|---|---|---|---|